DeepView: Visualizing Classification Boundaries of Deep Neural Networks as Scatter Plots Using Discriminative Dimensionality Reduction: Introduction

 Yet, many techniques focus on single decisions rather than displaying parts of the decision boundary and the network's generalization behavior in the input space.
 Up to now, there has been comparably little effort to build on human's astonishing visual perception abilities and to display the behavior of deep networks in a visual plot, which generalizes an extremely natural and intuitive visualization of classiciation prescriptions: a scatter plot.
 This is always used in standard textbooks of pattern recognition to explain a classification prescription, it even made it to the cover image in \cite{Scholkopf:2001:LKS:559923}.
-Yet a method to compute scatter plots, displaying training data, enriched by the decision boundary and network confidence in the plane, does not yet exist for deep networks in high dimensional input space.
+Yet a method to compute scatter plots, displaying training data, enriched by the decision boundary and network confidence in the plane, does not yet exist for deep networks in high-dimensional input space.
 Indeed, high dimensionality constitutes the major obstacle, since there do not exist homeomorphic mappings in between topological spaces of different dimensionality.
 A key challenge is how to efficiently and effectively determine a regularization and which aspects of the data space need to be displayed.
-In this contribution, we will built on the rich work of non-linear dimensionality reduction techniques, in particular the recent methodology UMAP, which is mathematically substantiated by a clear topological motivation, and we propose a pipeline \emph{DeepView}, how to display deep networks decision functions for trained networks and benchmark training data.
-To do so, we introduce two central ingredients: (i) we propose a novel discriminative variant of UMAP, which takes into account the information relevant for a priorly trained deep network, and we propose a mathematically sound method how to compute this information efficiently. (ii) Further, we propose a novel way how UMAP can be enriched to also provide an "inverse" mapping, which abstracts from information, which is not relevant for the deep network (an exact inverse cannot exist, obviously). (iii) We demonstrate the effectiveness of the new visualization pipeline \emph{DeepView} for popular deep learning models and data sets.
+In this contribution, we will build on the rich work of non-linear dimensionality reduction techniques, in particular the recent methodology Uniform Manifold Approximation and Projection (UMAP) \cite{umap}, which is mathematically substantiated by a clear topological motivation, and we propose a pipeline \emph{DeepView}, enabling to display the decision functions of trained deep networks together with benchmark data.
+To do so, we introduce two central ingredients: (i) we propose a novel discriminative variant of UMAP, which takes into account the information relevant for a priorly trained deep network, and we propose a mathematically sound method to compute this information efficiently. (ii) Further, we propose a novel way how UMAP can be enriched to also provide an "inverse" mapping, which abstracts from information, which is not relevant for the deep network (an exact inverse cannot exist, obviously). (iii) We demonstrate the effectiveness of the new visualization pipeline \emph{DeepView} for popular deep learning models and data sets.